Bredt's rule

-The rule is named after Julius Bredt, who first discussed it in 1902 and codified it in 1924.
-There are a few instances where the anti-Bredt phenomenon is mentioned, but the isolation of these molecules is difficult, so they are typically trapped in situ.
-In pioneering studies, Wiseman, Keese, Wiberg, and others validated the intermediacy of anti-Bredt olefins beginning in the 1960s.
-Authors such as Mehta (2002) and Khan (2015) also obtained some possible support for the intermediacy of anti-Bredt olefins.
-In 2024, Neil Garg and his team demonstrated that the formation of anti-Bredt molecules is possible, even if only as short-lived intermediates, and provided a general synthetic solution to generating and trapping anti-Bredt olefins in cycloadditions.
+Causes and consequences

 Bredt's rule results from geometric strain: a double bond at a bridgehead atom necessarily must be trans in at least one ring.
-For small rings (fewer than eight atoms), a trans alkene cannot be achieved without substantial ring and angle strain (the p orbitals are improperly aligned for a π bond).
+For small rings (fewer than eight atoms), a trans alkene cannot be achieved without substantial angle and ring and angle strain (the p orbitals are improperly aligned for a π bond through twisting and pyramidalization).
 Bredt's rule also applies to carbocations and, to a lesser degree, free radicals, because these intermediates also prefer a planar geometry with 120° angles and sp^{2} hybridization.
 It generally does not apply to hypervalent heteroatoms, although they are commonly written with a formal double bond.